techiescamp/kubernetes-learning-path/README.md

 The Kubernetes Learning Roadmap is constantly updated with new content, so you can be sure that you're getting the latest and most up-to-date information available.

-> If you Looking for an organized way to learn Kubernetes and prepare for the CKA exam?
-Check out our [Complete CKA Certification Course](https://techiescamp.com/p/cka-complete-prep-course-practice-tests).
-It includes illustrations, hands-on exercises, real-world examples, and dedicated Discord support.
-Use code **DCUBE25** to get 25% OFF! .

 ## Kubernetes Certification Voucher (UpTo 55% OFF) 🎉

 As part of our commitment to helping the DevOps community save money on Kubernetes Certifications, we continuously update the latest voucher codes from the Linux Foundation